-Historically, there was EGP. then came BGP.
-BGP is a popular Exterior Gateway Protocol.
+Historically, there was EGP. then came BGP which is a popular Exterior Gateway Protocol.
 It falls under neither the distance vector, nor the link state family; it is a path vector protocol.

-Without tuning, BGP behaves like RIP; path selection occurs based on the hop count, where hops are the autonomous system numbers.
+Without tuning it, it behaves like RIP; path selection occurs based on the hop count, where hops are the autonomous system numbers.

-BGP is used as a protocol that interconnects between autonomous systems, such as:
+The Border Gateway Protocol is used to interconnect between autonomous systems, such as:

 - multihoming Internet connection: when the company has more than one Internet connection with more than one ISP